63Klabs/atlantis-tutorials/tutorials/01-basic-api-gateway-with-lambda-written-in-python/README.md

 To avoid ongoing charges to your AWS account, delete the resources created in this tutorial.

 > Note: This step is optional and is dependent upon your user permissions and whether or not you wish or are required to delete the stacks created in this tutorial.
-It is recommended, for practice and if you have the proper permissions, to delete at least one of your stages.
-This helps enforce your knowledge and you can always go through the steps of creating and deploying the stage later.
+It is recommended, for practice and if you have the proper permissions, to delete your "PROD" (beta and prod) stages.
+This helps reduce cost and re-enforce your knowledge of stack management.
+You can always go through the steps of creating and deploying the stage later.
 That's the nice thing about automation!

 The `delete.py` script is provided to perform clean-up operations in proper order.